 ROOF of the top floor room is accessible via a narrow stairway, for 360-degree city views.
 (Use at your own risk--no handrail!)

-Our home (as our plainspoken cleaning lady and friend Mari tells us) is a trifle 'rustico'--not everything matches, you're under open skies going from floor to floor--but everything's clean, everything works, it's cozy, spacious and cheerful.
+Our home is a trifle 'rustico'--not everything matches, you're under open skies going from floor to floor--but everything's clean, everything works, it's cozy, spacious and cheerful.
 We love sharing our home, but it is just that: a home, not a 5-star hotel!

 Our location is pretty amazing.
-You can walk down and be in the very center of town in 2-3 minutes on pedestrian-only streets.
-But if you walk up Calzada Tecolote, in 15 minutes you can be at the start of everyone's favorite hike: La Bufa/Los Picachos.
+You can walk down and be in the very center of town in less than five minutes on pedestrian-only streets.
+But if you walk UP Calzada Tecolote, in 15 minutes (steep!) you can be at the start of everyone's favorite hike: La Bufa/Los Picachos.
 This is an outstanding volcanic formation, from which you get a fabulous view of the city.
-Takes about 45 minutes to reach the cross on top if you're fit.
+Takes another 45 minutes to reach the cross on top if you're fit.

 10 FUN THINGS TO DO WHILE STAYING AT TECOLOTE 39